-The real-time PCR mix prepared as described at point 7.1.1. is pipetted into the wells.
-Samples to be tested (DNA extract, control or water) are added afterwards in their respective wells.

-The plate is sealed with adhesive foil or closed with plastic caps for real-time PCR and is centrifuged at low speed to spin down liquid and avoid bubbles at the surface of the mix.
+The real-time PCR mix prepared as described at point 7.1.1. is pipetted into the wells and afterwards the samples to be tested (DNA extract, control or water) are added in their respective wells.
+The plate is sealed with adhesive foil or closed with plastic caps for real-time PCR and is centrifuged at low speed to spin down liquid and avoid air bubbles at the surface of the mix.